Sigma Launches ACRA™ 2.0 and Solon® 2.0 For Low- To Mid-Rise Buildings

 - Machine room-less Solon® 2.0 elevator offers efficient drive for energy savings, upgraded safety features and excellent ride comfort

-BANGKOK, March 7, 2024 /PRNewswire/ -- Sigma Elevator Company (Sigma), a leading manufacturer of elevators, escalators, and moving walks, announces the launch of ACRA™ 2.0 and Solon® 2.0 low- to mid-rise elevators.
+KUALA LUMPUR, Malaysia, March 6, 2024 /PRNewswire/ -- Sigma Elevator Company (Sigma), a leading manufacturer of elevators, escalators, and moving walks, announces the launch of ACRA™ 2.0 and Solon® 2.0 low- to mid-rise elevators.
 Featuring compact designs, the elevators allow greater efficiency, increased architectural flexibility and creativity for building owners.

 The ACRA™ 2.0 elevator machine room can be configured in a compact design that takes up no additional space beyond the hoistway footprint, which improves installation efficiency and optimizes the use of rooftop area, releasing space for building developers and owners to lease or use in different ways.